chneau/mc-autotool/README.md

 ## How it works

+- [ ] TODO: Auto refill of coal and easy refill of chest if item is in inventory and the chest
-- [ ] TODO: harvest with a tool with fortune [reddit](https://www.reddit.com/r/Minecraft/comments/27mkw2/til_fortune_tools_give_you_better_harvests/)
+- New 2020/04/30: Auto harvest with tools.
+If using a tool with fortune you get more harvest: [reddit](https://www.reddit.com/r/Minecraft/comments/27mkw2/til_fortune_tools_give_you_better_harvests/)
-- [ ] TODO: Auto refill of coal and easy refill of chest if item is in inventory and the chest New 2019/07/25: Auto harvesting/planting IF seeds on hand (still need some tweaks) AND IF looking at fully grown "plant" or farmland block.
+- New 2019/07/25: Auto harvesting/planting IF seeds on hand (still need some tweaks) AND IF looking at fully grown "plant" or farmland block.
-New 2019/07/25: Auto attack entity if you have the sword pulled out and you can touch the entity.
+- New 2019/07/25: Auto attack entity if you have the sword pulled out and you can touch the entity.
-New 2019/07/25: Now it always choose the best tool.
+- New 2019/07/25: Now it always choose the best tool.

 Mining?
 It takes your pickaxe.
 Cutting woods?
 It takes your axe.